adsabs/adsabs.github.io/_includes/_help/data_faq/_posts/conf_proc.md

 This section is intended to be a guideline for editors and authors wishing to submit conference proceedings for inclusion in the {{ include.site }} Abstract and Scanned Literature Services.
 Any questions about the procedure should be directed to <a href="mailto:{% if include.site == 'SciX' %}help@scixplorer.org{% else %}adshelp@cfa.harvard.edu{% endif %}">{% if include.site == 'SciX' %}help@scixplorer.org{% else %}adshelp@cfa.harvard.edu{% endif %}.

-The {{ include.site }} is pleased to include any conference proceedings volume, as well as individual conference proceedings abstracts.
+{{ include.site }} is pleased to include any conference proceedings volume, as well as individual conference proceedings abstracts.
 This includes both electronic and printed conference proceedings.
 We have a set of naming conventions detailed below, but are flexible if there is a different naming scheme which is more appropriate for your particular conference.
 If you would like to have your conference proceedings included in our database before your conference, we request that you submit them to us one month in advance of the start of your conference.

-## Submitting Bibliographic Records for the {{ include.site }} Abstract Service
+## Submitting Bibliographic Records for {{ include.site }} Abstract Service

 Please send us an email at <a href="mailto:{% if include.site == 'SciX' %}help@scixplorer.org{% else %}adshelp@cfa.harvard.edu{% endif %}">{% if include.site == 'SciX' %}help@scixplorer.org{% else %}adshelp@cfa.harvard.edu{% endif %} with the information to make a conference entry in the {{ include.site }}.

-In addition a file containing the following should be sent to the {{ include.site }}.
+In addition a file containing the following should be sent to {{ include.site }}.
 Individual Article Entries should include the following tags ( ( * ) items are required.)

 ( * ) %T Title
 ( * ) %A Author List